itskempf/Overlord-/README.md

 ## License

-Distributed under the CC BY-NC-SA 4.0 License.
+Distributed under the GNU GPLv3 License.
 See `LICENSE` for more information.